Fusion Teas

 Tea is a fitting accompaniment!
 Pair grapes and melons with Bai Mu Dan White Tea.
 Try Sweet Mirabelle Green Tea with stone fruits.
 There are many teas to bring out the natural sweetness and flavor of a fruit snack or dessert.

-Do you want your tea to shine as an abundantly flavorful dessert itself?
+Do you want your tea to be your dessert?

 Or try Blueberries & Cream Rooibos for a delicious guilt-free dessert.
 This gorgeous herbal blend combines violet-hued cornflowers with orangey-brown rooibos.
 Infused, Blueberries & Cream is ruby red in color, with aromas of homemade blueberry jam and lightly sweetened yogurt.
 Flavors of sweet, juicy blueberries meet the sweet, woodsy flavor of rooibos and a subtle (yet essential!) cream note.
 A lingering aftertaste of fresh, ripe blueberries makes pairing this tea entirely superfluous.